jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 ![shortest-path-properties](./images/shortest-path-properties.png)

 ### The Bellman-Ford Algorithm
+Like Dijkstra's algorithm, Bellman-Ford proceeds by relaxation, in which approximations to the correct distance are replaced by better ones until they eventually reach the solution.
+The Bellman-Ford algorithm simply relaxes all the edges and does this `∣V∣ − 1` times, where `|V|` is the number of vertices in the graph.
+In each of these repetitions, the number of vertices with correctly calculated distances grows, from which it follows that eventually, all vertices will have their correct distances.
+This method allows the Bellman-Ford algorithm to be applied to a wider class of inputs than Dijkstra.

+An important part to understanding the Bellman Ford's working is that at each step, the relaxations lead to the discovery of new shortest paths to nodes.
+After the first iteration over all the vertices, the algorithm finds out all the shortest paths from the source to nodes which can be reached with one hop (one edge).
+That makes sense because the only edges we'll be able to relax are the ones that are directly connected to the source as all the other nodes have shortest distances set to `Infinite` initially.
+Similarly, after the `K + 1`th step, Bellman-Ford will find the shortest distances for all the nodes that can be reached from the source using a maximum of `K` stops.

 The Bellman-Ford algorithm solves the single-source  shortest-paths  problem in the general case in which edge weights may be negative.
 Given a weighted,  directed graph `G = (V, E)` with sources and weight function `w: E -> ℝ`, the Bellman-Ford algorithm returns a boolean value indicating whether or not there is a negative-weight  cycle that is reachable  from the source.
 If there is such a cycle, the algorithm indicates that no solution exists.
 If there is no such cycle, the algorithm produces the shortest paths and their weights.

 Example:

 ![bellman-ford-example](./images/bellman-ford-example.png)

 #### Lemma
 Let `G = (V, E)` be a weighted, directed graph with source `s` and weight  function `w: E -> ℝ`, and assume that `G` contains no negative-weight cycles that are reachable from `s`.
 Then, after the `|V| - 1` iterations of the for loop of `bellmanFordShortestPath()`, we have `v.d = ẟ(s, v)` for all vertices `v` that are reachable from `s`.